opendistro/for-elasticsearch-docs/docs/kibana/reporting.md

    For scheduled reports, choose either **Recurring** or **Cron based**.
 You can receive reports daily or at some other time interval.
 Cron expressions give you even more flexiblity.
 See [Cron expression reference](../../alerting/cron/) for more information.

 1. Choose **Create**.

+## Troubleshooting

+### Chromium fails to launch

+This problem occurs due to two reasons:

+1. You don't have the correct version of `headless-chrome` to match the OS on which Kibana is running.
+Download the correct version of `headless-chrome` from [here](https://github.com/opendistro-for-elasticsearch/kibana-reports/releases/tag/chromium-1.12.0.0).

+2. You're missing additional dependencies.
+Install the required dependencies for your OS from the [additional libraries](https://github.com/opendistro-for-elasticsearch/kibana-reports/tree/dev/kibana-reports/rendering-engine/headless-chrome) section.